 That said, bodyweight training is a bit different, especially push ups.
 Once you can do 10-12 push ups, if you stay in this range going forward, you won't see results anytime soon, or ever.
 Doing 20-30 or even more reps per set is advised to increase resistance and stimulate the pecs more.

-No need to increase the rep range if you add resistance to your push ups.
-Wearing a weighted vest in one way to add resistance to your push ups.
-Most vests come with detachable weights so you can adjust the amount resistance and follow a progressive overload pattern in your push up training.
+You won't have to increase the rep range to infinity if you can add resistance to your push ups.
+Wearing a weighted vest is one way to do that.
+Most vests come with detachable weights which is great for progression; as we all know, the best way to build muscle and strength is to follow a progressive overload pattern in your push up training.

 It is worth mentioning that at some point, as you elevate the leg further and further up, you will end up working your shoulders more and the pecs less.
 Handstand push ups work the pecs very little but are excellent for the delts and the triceps.

-Especially at the apex of the push up movement, you might find it less challenging to hold this pose.
+Especially at the apex of the push up movement, you might find it less challenging to hold this pose; it's basically a high plank position.
 Resistance bands provide the most resistance when your arms are extended and as long as you don't lock your elbows, the band's resistance will work the triceps beautifully too.
 Even the best resistance bands are pretty cheap and can be stored wherever, ideal for smaller living spaces.

 One of the complaints most often brought up about push ups is that it it kills the wrists and indeed, that's certainly a disadvantage over bench press.
 The way the hands are placed is important and so is to warm up the joints before you get down on the floor.